snubwoody/wakunguma.com/src/pages/blog/git.md

 #### Interactive rebase

 ### Cherry pick

+## Is linear history even important
+Is a convoluted history that bad?
+Well kind of, yes.
+When using a GUI to traverse the git history it can get quite bad, and people do traverse the git history.
+You end up having to move around a lot, to branches that are not really important now.
+It's my personal opinion that long-lived branches should be important, e.g. main, beta, stable, lts.
 ## Soft reset
 You can so a soft reset to the commit you branched off of and apply all this changes in a single commit.

 There's no perfect git history, overall the most important part is having good commit messages.
-## Force pushing
 ## Pulling upstream changes
 Prefer rebase when pulling changes

+## Ammend commits
 ## Commit messages
 Of course all of this is useless if the git repo consists of `WIP` everywhere.
 A commit message should be a short description of the changes.
+In fact bad commit messages is why a lot of teams prefer squash merging.
 Message bodies...
 When in doubt use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Long-lived branches vs feature branches
 Git will most likely be a part of your developer life for a long time, so you might as well get good at git.